karmada-io/website/docs/reference/karmada-api/networking-resources/multi-cluster-service-v1alpha1.md

 - **serviceConsumptionClusters** ([]string)

   ServiceConsumptionClusters specifies the clusters where the service will be exposed, for clients.
 If leave it empty, the service will be exposed to all clusters.
+Deprecated: in favor of ProviderClusters/ConsumerClusters.

 - **serviceProvisionClusters** ([]string)

   ServiceProvisionClusters specifies the clusters which will provision the service backend.
 If leave it empty, we will collect the backend endpoints from all clusters and sync them to the ServiceConsumptionClusters.
+Deprecated: in favor of ProviderClusters/ConsumerClusters.

 ## MultiClusterServiceList